DMOJ/docs/docs/judge/status_codes.md

 Your program took too long to execute.

 ## IE - Internal Error
 If you see this, it means either the judge encountered an error or the problemsetter's configuration is incorrect.
-Administrators get notified of every internal error by email, and as such there is no need to do anything else — IEs will typically be resolved within 24 hours.